Reducing Tattoo Pain: Strategy and Triggers

 Move around

-Another method of reducing tattoo pain is moving around when working on large tattoos.
-Staying in one area too long intensifies and focuses pain on that area.
+Another method of reducing tattoo pain is to move around when working on large tattoos, and not work on the same area for too long.
+Working on one area for too long intensifies and focuses pain on that area.
 When you move around, you allow your client to feel a sense of relief.

-You should also consider taking a little five-minute break every half hour to give your client a chance to breathe, and recover.
+You should also consider taking a brief break every half hour to give your client a chance to breathe, stretch their legs, and have a small snack.
+This will re-energize them.

 Use light hands

 These days, tattoo needles are built in a way that prevents you from pushing them catastrophically deep into the skin.
-However, this doesn’t mean you can’t press too hard and push too much ink into the skin.
+However, this doesn’t mean that it’s impossible for you to press too hard and push too much ink into the skin.

 If you press too hard into the skin, the ink will spread along fat layers and the tattoo will look blurry.
 This is called tattoo blowout.
 It can also happen if you insert the needle at the wrong angle.
-This increases the pain factor for your client, and the result is a bad tattoo.
+This increases the pain factor for your client and will result in a bad tattoo.

-If you think you aren’t pressing too hard, but the skin seems to be getting really beat up, check your machine.
-Perhaps it is going too fast.
-This can cause the client’s skin unnecessary trauma.
+If you think you aren’t pressing too hard, but the skin seems to be getting beat up, check your machine.
+Perhaps it is going too fast, which can cause the client’s skin unnecessary trauma.

 Work in sessions

-It might be tempting to try to finish a large tattoo in one go, but that simply isn’t feasible.
-If you even have the stamina to go that long, remember that this is a living canvas, meaning it feels pain.
+It might be tempting to try to finish a large tattoo in one go, but that isn’t always feasible.
+Even if you have the stamina to go that long, you need to remember that you aren’t working on a canvas, but on a living breathing person who feels pain.
 Plus, every good tattoo artist knows that splitting the work into sessions means the skin will heal faster, so you can correct flaws and fine-tune filling and detailing.

 Use numbing cream

-Some tattoo artists are against using numbing cream while working, but it’s a great method of reducing tattoo pain for sensitive clients.
+Some tattoo artists are against using numbing cream while working, but it can be a great method of reducing tattoo pain for sensitive clients.

-You’re better off applying your own numbing cream to clients, so make sure to advertise this option.
-Oftentimes, clients use numbing creams that are too oily or heavy which only gets in the way.
+You’re better off applying numbing cream to your clients rather than them applying it themselves, so make sure to advertise this option.
+Oftentimes, clients use numbing creams that are too oily or heavy which only gets in the way, or they don’t follow the instructions.
 Some numbing creams can also affect the way the tattoo heals.

 Clients sometimes have unrealistic expectations surrounding numbing cream.
-It won’t take the pain away completely and may wear off mid-session.
-It’s important to drive these points home before you begin.
+It won’t take the pain away completely and may wear off mid-session, so it’s important to drive these points home before you begin.

 Distraction

-Distracting clients is a popular way of reducing tattoo pain.
+Distracting clients is a great way to reduce tattoo pain.
 Distraction can take the form of engaging in conversation to take your client’s mind off what you’re doing.
-If this is a new client, you can get to know your client during the session.
-Note that some clients prefer silence, so if you get the hint that your client isn’t up for chatting, quit.
+If this is a new client, you can get to know your client during the session, and if it’s someone you’ve tattooed before it’s a great way to catch up.
+Some clients prefer silence, so just make sure to keep an eye out for social cues.

 Facing the reality of reducing tattoo pain

-As much as we as tattoo artists wish we could sometimes take the pain away from clients, the reality is, tattoos hurt.
-Your client should not have any unreasonable expectations beforehand, and it’s your job to clarify these facts.
+As much as we as tattoo artists wish we could sometimes take the pain away from clients, the reality is, that tattoos hurt.
+Your client should not have unreasonable expectations beforehand, and it’s your job to clarify these facts and make sure that they are informed.
+We hope that this article has helped you understand what you can and should do to ensure that your client’s pain can be reduced as much as possible.

 Stay connected with news and updates!